Abdullah-Arif-5065/react-pokemon-fun/README.md

 │── vite.config.js
 │── README.md

-⚙️ About React + Vite Setup
+## ⚙️ About React + Vite Setup

--This project was bootstrapped with Vite, which provides:
+- This project was bootstrapped with Vite, which provides:
--Minimal setup for React
+  - Minimal setup for React
--Hot Module Replacement (HMR) for instant updates -ESLint integration for cleaner code
+  - Hot Module Replacement (HMR) for instant updates
+  - ESLint integration for cleaner code
--Options for Babel (@vitejs/plugin-react) or SWC (@vitejs/plugin-react-swc) Fast Refresh
+  - Options for Babel (@vitejs/plugin-react) or SWC (@vitejs/plugin-react-swc) Fast Refresh

 🧑‍💻 Author